 The Triangle area of North Carolina encompasses the region’s three main university towns – Durham, Chapel Hill and Raleigh.
 It has also become a true epicurean heaven, boasting some of the best restaurants and chefs in the country.
 Ranging from high-class fine dining to innovative gastronomy and down-home Southern comfort food, these ten must-try restaurants in the Triangle area make the best of local produce and tradition.

 Located within the growing foodie scene of Wilmington Street, at the heart of downtown Raleigh, bu ku serves up a unique dining experience with an innovative, international twist.
 Launched by acclaimed local chef William D’Auvray, who grew up in the Philippines, bu ku is inspired by street food from all over the world and serves up a dazzling array of flavours.
-The eclectic menu features dishes such as Thai papaya salad, Polish pierogi, Argentinean short rib and Morrocan sea scallops – all lovingly presented.
+Now run by executive chef Amanda Haisley, the eclectic menu features dishes such as Thai papaya salad, Polish pierogi, Argentinean short rib and Morrocan sea scallops – all lovingly presented.
 Don’t miss the famed sashimi and sushi selection either, which, like the rest of the ingredients, is local, sustainably sourced and super fresh.
 And the intriguing name?
 It’s a play on ‘beaucoup’, as in ‘merci beaucoup’.

 Herons at the luxurious Umstead Hotel is a Forbes five-star and AAA Five Diamond restaurant, and has been called a ‘culinary gem’ by Condé Nast Traveler.
 The team behind the restaurant all have years of experience in prestigious restaurants across the United States, and have come together to create a refined, masterful take on Southern cuisine that makes the most of North Carolina’s homegrown produce – some of which was grown on The Umstead’s own farm.
 Expect creative and seasonal delicacies such as foie gras torchon with pickled raspberry, poppy seed and Greek yogurt, and border spring lamb with barbequed artichokes and rice grits.
 The restaurant itself is also a cut above the rest, with a sophisticated design, relaxed atmosphere and beautiful views of the lake and surrounding gardens.